hadley/adv-r/Function-operators.md

 ```

+This is an important use of FOs: you can eliminate parameters to a functional by instead transforming the input function.
+This approach allows your functionals to be more extensible: as long as the inputs and outputs of the function remain the same, your functional can be extended in ways you haven't thought of.

-In this chapter, we'll explore four classes of function operators (FOs).
+In this chapter, we'll explore four types of function operators (FOs).
 Function operators can:

 * __add behaviour__ while leaving the function otherwise unchanged, like automatically logging when the function is run, ensuring a function is run only once, or delaying the operation of a function.

-* __change output__, for example, to return a value if the function throws an error, or to negate the result of a logical predictate.
+* __change output__, for example by returning a value if the function throws an error, or negating the result of a logical predicate.

-* __change input__, like partially evaluating the function, converting a function that takes multiple arguments to a function that takes a list, or automatically vectorising a functional.
+* __change input__, like partially evaluating the function, converting a function that takes multiple arguments to a function that takes a list, or automatically vectorising a function.

 * __combine functions__, for example, combining the results of predicate functions with boolean operators, or composing multiple function calls.

-For each class, we'll show you useful FOs, and how you can use them as another way of describing tasks in R: as combinations of multiple functions instead of combinations of arguments to a single function.
-The goal is not to provide an exhaustive list of every possible FO  that you could come up with, but to show a selection and demonstrate how well they work together and in concert with functionals.
+For each type, we'll show you useful FOs, and how you can use them as another way of describing tasks in R: as combinations of multiple functions instead of combinations of arguments to a single function.
+The goal is not to provide an exhaustive list of every possible FO, but to show a selection and demonstrate how well with each other and in concert with functionals.
 For your own work, you will need to think about and experiment with what function operators help you solve recurring problems.

-The examples in this chapter come from five years of creating function operators in different R packages, and from reading about useful operators in other languages.
+The examples in this chapter come from five years of creating function operators in different R packages (particularly plyr), and from reading about useful operators in other languages.

 ### In other languages

 Function operators are used extensively in FP languages like haskell, and are common in lisp, scheme and clojure.
 They are an important part of modern javascript programming, like in the [underscore.js](http://underscorejs.org/) library, and are particularly common in coffescript, since the syntax for anonymous functions is so concise.
 Stack based languages like Forth and Factor use function operators almost exclusively, since it is rare to refer to variables by name.
-Python's decorators are just function operators by a different name, as explained in detail by the answers to this [stackoverflow question](http://stackoverflow.com/questions/739654/).
+Python's decorators are just function operators by a [different name](http://stackoverflow.com/questions/739654/).
 They are very rare in Java, because it's difficult to manipulate functions (although possible if you wrap them up in stategy-type objects), and also rare in C++; while it's possible to create objects that work like functions ("functors") by overloading the `()` operator, modifying these objects with other functions is not a common programming technique.
 That said, C++ 11 adds partial application (`std::bind`) to the standard library.

 ## Behavioural FOs